-Scopus is an abstract and citation database of peer-reviewed literature and quality web sources, created by Elsevier.
+Scopus is an abstract and citation database of peer-reviewed literature, created by Elsevier.
 It was launched in 2004.

 Over 19.500 titles are covered, including 18.500 peer-reviewed journals, but also book series and conference proceedings.
 In the Content Coverage Guide you can find the criteria for title selection: they include the editorial policy of the journal, the citedness of the journal in Scopus, online availability etc.

 Cited references in Scopus go back to 1996.
 You can find older articles - the backfiles of major publishers have been added to Scopus - but not their references.

 In Fall 2013 Scopus started to add books.
 A list is available here.